alexander-scott/GravityNinja/README.txt

 March 12th:
 - Ensured the user could only move off the level loading screen once all assets are loaded
 - Made the loading message on the loading screen change to ready once loaded
+- Added an options screen to the main menu
+- Added the ability to reset the level once dead

 March 11th:
 - Added a label saying 'Loading...' and a busy symbol respresnting the game loading